reevoo/logstasher/README.md

 [shadabahmed/logstasher](https://github.com/shadabahmed/logstasher).
 It has
-been updated to use the [latest event schema](https://logstash.jira.com/browse/LOGSTASH-675) and customized to better fit the needs of MoneyDesktop--though it is still generally useful.
+been updated to use the [latest event schema](https://logstash.jira.com/browse/LOGSTASH-675) and customized to better fit the needs of Reevoo though it is still generally useful.
 It is not backward compatible with its progenitor.

 ## Purpose